Ground Turkey Black Bean Enchiladas

 • Balance out the enchiladas with delicious enchilada toppings and garnishes.

-• You can try dipping the tortillas in the enchilada sauce before filling and rolling.
+• If using corn tortillas you can try dipping the tortillas in the enchilada sauce before filling and rolling.

 • Enchilada sauce is what really sets apart one enchilada from the rest.
 You can use store-bought sauce or make your own.
 You can make your own using tomato paste, vegetable broth, flour and spices including chili powder, cumin and garlic powder.